 "Come next year and you’ll witness the miracle."

 “The Chiang Mai Arts Club.”
-The standard-gauge train lurched out of the the tracks into the mountains.
+The standard-gauge train lurched out of the station into the rice fields.
 I drank whiskey in the restaurant car.
 The night air was sultry.
-The small villages were aglow with life.
+The small villages aglowed with life.
 I fell asleep in my 2nd Class AC berth.
 The Orient didn’t get any better than this.

 For my next trip to the Orient I flew east from New York to London.
 I ran into Toby at a Chelsea bar.
-He was entertaining art dealers from his auction house.
+He was entertaining art dealers touting a Fragonard up for the following week's auction.
+He had been welcomed back into the family business.
+No longer a disgrace or a danger to anyone.
+Not even himself.
 I asked “What’s happening with Chiang Mai Arts Center?

 “Sssssh.”
-Bentham brought me to the side.
+THe art dealer brought me to the side.
 “Six months ago I came here to clear up some banking details.
 When I returned, the guesthouse had been sold.
 My girlfriend had run off with the guitar-playing cousin to parts unknown.
 End of story.
 I learned my lesson.
 Don’t fall in love with a Thai girl.”

 “Ever?”